FusionAuth/fusionauth-site/site/_posts/2019-02-19-easy-integration-fusionauth-nodejs.md

 ---
 layout: blog-post
-title: "Easy Integration of FusionAuth and Node.js"
+title: Easy Integration of FusionAuth and Node.js
 description: Integrating FusionAuth into a Node.js application is straightforward.
 Just follow these steps and you'll be up and running in no time.
 author: Tom Vilot
 excerpt_separator: "<!--more-->"